commander-cli/commander/README.md

 ### <a name="config-config"></a>Config

-You can add configs which will be applied globally to all tests or just for a specific test case, i.e.:
+You can add configs which will be applied to all tests with a file or just for a specific test case, i.e.:

 ```yaml
 config: